The Science of Vegan Lip Balm: Ingredients, Waxes & Clean Beauty Formulation

 Can I add essential oils to my lip balm?

 Yes, essential oils can be added for scent and mild benefits.
-Use only those safe for lips, such as peppermint or sweet orange, and keep total concentration below 1%.
+Use only those safe for lips and rated "Safe For Incidental Ingestion."
+Note your intended use when sourcing from raw ingredient suppliers to ensure safety.
+Use formulator guidelines when using natural oils such as peppermint or sweet orange, and keep total concentration below 1%.

 What oils are best for vegan lip balm?